Longmen Grottoes — Royal Stone Carving Caves on Cliff and Buddhist Art Wonders

 Longmen Mountains were cut into two parts to dredge the Great Flood by Yu the Great, founder of the Xia Dynasty (2070 BC — 1600 BC).

-Afterward, in local legends, a carp that could leap over the turbulent current there will incarnate into a Chinese dragon or Loong.
+Afterward, in local legends, a carp that could leap over the turbulent current there will incarnate into a Chinese Dragon or Loong.

 Therefore, it was named Longmen, which means the gate of dragons.